 - If a critic slams your book, production or website, understand that's not necessarily a bad thing.
 Why: keep reading for an explanation.
 Proof if ever needed that at times, the world is indeed topsy-turvy?

-- Often, even so called "bad publicity" actually helps create more sales.
+- Often, even so called "bad publicity" actually helps create more sales for a "targeted" author.
 Yes, really!
 Given the choice of trying to appear wonderful to everyone and getting a 20% bigger royalty check / cheque, remember, pleasing everyone doesn't necessarily pay your bills.

-- To demonstrate the imprection of being human.
+- To demonstrate the imperfection of being human.
+Fault and redemption are related.
 According to Chinese philosophy, we all have some Yin and Yang.
 Yin is our passive, negative force, and yang our active, positive force.
 Yin and yang can also be comapred to good and bad.